 PHP shuffle() Function

 The shuffle function in PHP is a built-in function that shuffles the elements of an array randomly.
-It takes an array as input and returns a new array with the same elements but in a random order.
-The original array remains unchanged.
+It modifies the original array in place and returns a boolean value (true on success, false on failure).

 The shuffle function works by rearranging the elements of an array in a random order.
-It uses the Fisher-Yates shuffle algorithm to achieve this.
-The Fisher-Yates algorithm is an efficient way to shuffle an array, as it guarantees that every permutation of the array is equally likely.
+It uses PHP's random number generator to ensure each permutation is equally likely.

 Here is the syntax for the shuffle function: